eldipa/book-of-gehn/posts/matasano/2018-12-23-Mersenne-Twister-PRNG.md

 The fundamental problem of the MT19937 is that part of the output generation is a *reversible* operation.

-{% marginnote
+{% call marginnotes() %}
-'And this is how we could make the MT19937 a little harder: make the operation non-invertible *and* making each output byte a function based on the whole secret state adding more entropy and shuffling into the mix.' %}
+And this is how we could make the MT19937 a little harder: make the operation non-invertible *and* making each output byte a function based on the whole secret state adding more entropy and shuffling into the mix.
+{% endcall %}

 And because each output byte has a dependency with one and just one single secret byte, from that output byte an attacker